mnichols08/udemy-courses/dr-angela-yu/the-complete-web-development-bootcamp/section-02.md

 We will build a simple website which tracks our very favorite top 3 movies of all time.
 We will need a Heading, a sub heading, and a horizontal rule then, we need a sub sub heading with some paragraph elements The content will of course be a list of my top three favorite movies

+## Tips to keep the journey going strong.
+See PDF